kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(c\) *Flashing characteristics.* The arrangement of the system, that is, the number of light sources, beam width, speed of rotation, and other characteristics, must give an effective flash frequency of not less than 40, nor more than 100, cycles per minute.
 The effective flash frequency is the frequency at which the rotorcraft's complete anticollision light system is observed from a distance, and applies to each sector of light including any overlaps that exist when the system consists of more than one light source.
 In overlaps, flash frequencies may exceed 100, but not 180, cycles per minute.

-\(d\) *Color.* Each anticollision light must be aviation red and must meet the applicable requirements of §29.1397.
+\(d\) *Color.* Each anticollision light must be aviation red and must meet the applicable requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1397   Color specifications.|§29.1397]].

 \(e\) *Light intensity.* The minimum light intensities in any vertical plane, measured with the red filter (if used) and expressed in terms of “effective” intensities must meet the requirements of paragraph (f) of this section.
 The following relation must be assumed: